Panlord/game-power-down/ProjectDocument.md

 **Describe the implementation of your audio system.**
 - The main track being played, Alone at Twilight, is played by the AudioManager gameobject.
 It had a script to play another track but I disabled it because I felt the first track was more subtle.
-- The monster has an Audio Source component attached to it and in one of the scripts I added two AudioClips.
+- The monster has an Audio Source component attached to it and in one of the scripts (MonsterMovement.cs) I added two AudioClips.
 One is for his gutteral growl and another for a higher pitched demonic screech.
 - I didn't want every screech from the monster to sound the same so I gave the pitch of the screech a range of randomized pitches and volume levels.
 A similar treatment was given to the monster's growl.
 - The ```footsteps.cs``` script also uses randomized pitches and volumes in order for the footsteps to sound more natural.
 This script is a part of the player and it accesses the player's AudioSource component.
+- Every door and double door prefab was given an opening and closing sound which was played when the animation was triggered.

 ```C#
     Audio.volume = Random.Range(0.3f, 0.45f);
     Audio.pitch = Random.Range(0.8f, 1.1f);